Malliyam Mangalam

 Malliyam Mangalam is a 1961 Indian Tamil-language film directed by S. Soundararajan.
 The film stars S. V. Subbaiah, S. V. Sahasranamam, S. N. Lakshmi and Pandari Bai.
-It is based on the play of the same name by B. S. Ramiah.
+It is based on a play of the same name by B. S. Ramiah.
 The film was released in 1961, delayed from July 1960.

 Plot

-The story tells about the trials and tribulations experienced by Mangalam, a woman from the village of Malliyam in Tamil Nadu.
+The story focuses on the tribulations experienced by Mangalam, a woman from the village of Malliyam in Tamil Nadu.

 Cast

 List adapted from the film's song book.